In case your time is short

 2. Keep Your Data Center Clean

-Depending on the location of a device, a data center may be very clean or it could be a storage closet that is shared with a broom, mops, and other cleaning materials.
+Depending on a device's location, a data center may be very clean or it could be a storage closet shared with a broom, mops, and other cleaning materials.

 If possible, designate a separate storage room for devices.
 If a cleaning closet is the only location available, keep that location as clean as possible.